Form a Limited Liability Company in Vermont

 You can form a business in any of the 50 US states online, and we're standing by to help if you need it.

 We've helped thousands of new businesses get off the ground.

 Our staff offers valuable expertise on forming or registering a company.

 We want all customers to be 100% satisfied.

 How to Form a Vermont LLC in 10 Steps

 An LLC or Limited Liability Company can be formed in Vermont in several simple steps.
 LLCs are common business structures.
 Profits that your LLC earns will pass through to members, and with an LLC, one or more individuals or members can own a portion of your company.
 Having an LLC reduces your exposure to liability from any and all company activities

 Forming your Vermont Limited Liability Company is a fairly straightforward process.
 Still, you’ll need to follow these step-by-step guidelines:

 The first step is to choose a new name for your company.
 At the very minimum, the name you choose must be available for use in the state of Vermont.

-For more information on choosing a name for your Vermont LLC, go to our article entitled Is My Business Name Available?
-This text will help you if you’d like to conduct a name search on your own.
-If you prefer, SunDoc can run your name search on your behalf also (for a small fee).
+You can conduct a name search on your own, or if you prefer, SunDoc can run your name search or reserve your name on your behalf also (for a small fee).